sagemath/trac_to_gh/Issue 7746.md

 * (Blum and Goldwasser 1985) M. Blum and S. Goldwasser.
 An Efficient Probabilistic Public-Key Encryption Scheme Which Hides All Partial Information.
 In Proceedings of CRYPTO 84 on Advances in Cryptology, pp. 289–299, Springer, 1985.

 * (Menezes et al. 1996) A. J. Menezes, P. C. van Oorschot, and S. A. Vanstone.
 Handbook of Applied Cryptography.
 CRC Press, 1996.

+See #8246 for a follow-up ticket that implements the Carmichael lambda function.

 Issue created by migration from https://trac.sagemath.org/ticket/7746